TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 :php:`@internal` and contains neither hooks nor events.
 They are therefore of interest to Core developers only.

+There are the following LinkHandlers:

+* :ref:`pagelinkhandler`: for linking pages and content
+* :ref:`recordlinkhandler`: for linking any kind of record
+* UrlLinkHandler: for linking external urls
+* FileLinkHandler: for linking files in the :ref:`fal`
+* FolderLinkHandler: for linking to directories
+* MailLinkHandler: for linking mails
+* TelephoneLinkHandler: for linking phone numbers

 .. note::

    In the system extension :file:`core` there are also classes ending on